Kathy Kelly is a inspirational speaker based in Sydney

 • advocacy for improved victim compensation packages in relation to homicide of a family member.

 • admissions to Sydney’s largest emergency hospital drop significantly, as well as an overall decrease in violence across NSW over the last two years.

 • development of a partnership with University of NSW to measure the effectiveness of the work of the Foundation and provide world’s best practice for future initiatives.

 • Advocacy for a victims 'Financial Hardship' program, introduced by the NSW State Government May 2016.

 Kathy regularly presents to Australian companies, charity events, community groups as well as schools, with audiences from 20 to over 800.
-Her presentation will totally embrace and immerse you as she talks of her journey of the incredible grief of losing a child to homicide, then taking this to a level of action to create change.
+Her presentation will totally embrace and immerse you as she talks of her journey of the incredible grief of losing two children to homicide and suicide, then taking this to a level of positive action to create change.

 How one punch changed the face of violence

 The aim of the Thomas Kelly Youth Foundation (TKYF) is to foster behavioural change in young people in order to create a responsible drinking culture and ultimately a safer and healthier community.

 Forming a formidable Foundation, Kathy and Ralph have met with four consecutive NSW Attorney General's - Greg Smith, Brad Hazzard, Gabrielle Upton and Mark Speakman, to advocate for amendments to the Sentencing Laws.
 As a result, three prominent laws were either amended or introduced:

 - Amendment to ‘Family Victim Impact Statements’, whereby family statements are now admissible in sentencing;